x4dqn/OpenARMap/README.md

 ## About This Repository

-This repository will contain the **entire openARMap pipeline**, including:
+This repository will contain the **entire OpenARMap pipeline**, including:

 -  The mobile app (this component)
 -  A custom reconstruction pipeline using mobile-optimized Gaussian splatting